johnhamiltondeveloper/virtual-poster/README.md

 - MySQL Community (Used for local testing of the database)

 ## backend
+setup

+- make sure to install nodejs (https://nodejs.org)

+### How to start the server
 In the commandline go to the backend folder

 start server ```node app.js```

 ### Setting up datebase
+For local development you can use mySQL workbench as a sql server - https://www.mysql.com/products/workbench/

 The SQL schema can be found in `./virtual-poster/MySQL/database_schema.sql` this is the SQL code that can be used to setup the mysql schema

-> importent

-The mysql database system will have to be in legacy authentication mode.
+**importent** The mysql database system will have to be in **legacy authentication mode**

+how to change mysql workbench to legacy authentication mode

+- executing the mysql install file
+- select "Reconfigure" over the mysql server
+- In Authentication Method tab, select "Use Legacy Authentication Method"

 With in backend folder you need to change the given value below found in the `.env` file to ones used by your mysql database.